civo/cli/README.md

 #### List clusters

-To see your created clusters, simply call `civo kubernetes list`:
+To see your created clusters, call `civo kubernetes list`:

 ```sh
 $ civo kubernetes list